-Why do we send 1098-T forms to our students?The Internal Revenue Service (IRS) requires eligible colleges and universities to file form 1098-T for each student enrolled for any academic period during calendar year 2016.
+The Internal Revenue Service (IRS) requires eligible colleges and universities to file form 1098-T for each student enrolled for any academic period during calendar year 2021.
 A college or university is eligible if it qualifies for participation in the Department of Education’s student aid programs.
 TTC does not file 1098-T forms for continuing education students.
 This is an allowable exception to the reporting requirement.

 What does the student do with this information?

 The student, or individual who can claim the student as a dependent on his/her tax return, may be eligible to take either the tuition and fees deduction or claim an educational tax credit for out-of-pocket tuition and related expenses paid between Jan.
-1, 2016 and Dec.
-31, 2016 on Form 1040.
+1, 2021 and Dec.
+31, 2021 on Form 1040.
 Students should take form 1098-T to their tax preparer or if preparing their own taxes, follow the instructions on Form 8863 Education Credits.
 In general, the Hope Scholarship Credit and the Lifetime Learning Credit allow taxpayers to claim a nonrefundable credit against their federal income taxes for certain post-secondary educational expenses.
 There are some factors considered in the calculation of tax credits, such as income limitations, that may disallow the tax credit.
 For more information about the deduction or credit, students should refer to IRS Pub.
 970 Tax Benefits for Education, Form 8863 Education Credits, and the Form 1040 or 1040A instructions.
-Trident Technical College employees do not give tax advice!
+Trident Technical College employees do not give tax advice.

 What do the boxes on Form 1098-T mean?

-The 2016 1098-T Form reports financial transactions on student accounts for the calendar year Jan.
-1, 2016 through Dec.
-31, 2016.
+The 2021 1098-T Form reports financial transactions on student accounts for the calendar year Jan.
+1, 2021 through Dec.
+31, 2021.
 Please note: if a box is blank, then the amounts required in that box do not apply to TTC.

-Box 1 - Blank*
+Box 2 - Blank

 Box 3 – Blank